worldbank/Python-for-Data-Science/Spring 2019 8-week course/anaconda_virtual_environments.md

 ![img2](images/img2.png)

 ### Step 3: Activate virtual environment
-Run `source active MyEnv` to activate your virtual environment.
+Run `source activate MyEnv` to activate your virtual environment.
 Again, substitute your environment name for MyEnv.
 You should now see a prompt with the name of your environment in parentheses.
 On some computers, use `conda activate MyEnv` instead of `source activate MyEnv`.

 ![img3](images/img3.png)